A Comparative Review of the Rattle GUI for R

 Data Management

 It’s often said that 80% of data analysis time is spent preparing the data.
-Variables need to be transformed, recoded, or created; strings and dates need to be manipulated; missing values need to be handled; datasets need to be stacked or merged, aggregated, transposed, or reshaped (e.g., from wide to long and back).
+Variables need to be transformed, recoded, or created; strings and dates must be manipulated; missing values must be handled; datasets need to be stacked or merged, aggregated, transposed, or reshaped (e.g., from wide to long and back).
 A critical aspect of data management is the ability to transform many variables simultaneously.
 For example, social scientists need to recode many survey items; biologists need to take the logarithms of many variables.
 Doing these types of tasks one variable at a time can be tedious.
 Some GUIs, such as jamovi and RKWard, handle only a few of these functions.
 Others, such as BlueSky Statistics or the R Commander, can handle all, or nearly all, of these tasks.

-Rattle provides minimal data management tools.
+Rattle’s “Transform” tab cycles through various data management “types.”
+It offers a minimal set of data management tools.
 Its designer focused on reading a single data set and making transformations common in data mining projects quick and easy.
 More complex data management tasks are left to other tools.

 Whenever a variable is transformed, its status in the “Data” tab switches from “Input” to “Ignore,” while the transformed version of the variable enters the data with an “Input” role.